What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 What is the Application Process for an Interest-Only Mortgage?

 1. Verify your credit score: Lenders will examine your credit history to evaluate your financial conduct.
-An attractive credit score mirrors you as a favourable contender.
+An attractive credit score reflects you as a favourable candidate.

-2. Assemble essential documents: You’ll require income evidence, bank testimonials, identification papers, and proof of residence.
+2. Assemble essential documents: You’ll require income evidence, bank statements, identification papers, and proof of residence.
 For independent applicants, extra documentation such as tax returns might be obligatory.

 3. Fill the lender’s application form: Accurately complete the form to furnish all requisite details about your financial status and the property.